Lea Salonga: 1971–1989: Early life and career beginnings

 Maria Lea Carmen Imutan Salonga was born on February 22, 1971, in Manila, Philippines, to Maria Ligaya Alcantara Imutan (b.
 1937) and Feliciano Genuino Salonga Jr. (1929–2016), a rear admiral in the Philippine Coast Guard Auxiliary and chairman of the Subic Bay Metropolitan Authority.
 Genealogical research presented on Finding Your Roots revealed that she is of Filipino and German descent, with maternal ancestry traced to the Prussian region.
+Her great great grandfather was named Pedro Malhabor who hailed from Prussia, in present day Germany.
 She has a younger brother, Gerard (b.
 1973), a musical conductor, composer, and arranger.
 At age six, she and her family relocated from Angeles City to Quezon City, later settling in San Juan.

 At age seven, she made her professional stage debut in Repertory Philippines' production of The King and I (1978) and later played the title role in Annie in 1980 and 1984.
 She appeared in numerous other stage productions with the company, including The Sound of Music (1980) and The Fantasticks (1988).
 In the 1980s, Salonga frequently sang for the Marcos family during state dinners at the Malacañang Palace in Manila.
 Salonga's recording and screen careers developed simultaneously.
 In 1981, she released her debut album, Small Voice, which achieved Gold certification in the Philippines, and made her film debut in Tropang Bulilit.
 She earned a Filipino Academy of Movie Arts and Sciences (FAMAS) award nomination for Best Child Actress and won three consecutive Aliw Awards for Best Child Performer from 1980 to 1982.

 Between 1983 and 1985, Salonga hosted the television program Love, Lea.'
 She and her brother, Gerard, won second prize at the 1985 Metro Manila Popular Music Festival with Tess Concepcion's "Musika, Lata, Sipol at La La La" (Music, Tin Can, Whistle and La La La), and that same year, she opened for Menudo during their Manila concerts, later performing with them again and contributing to their album In Action (1987).
-As a teenager, Salonga appeared in films such as Like Father, Like Son (1985) and Ninja Kids (1986) and appeared regularly on German Moreno's teen variety show That's Entertainment.
+As a teenager, Salonga appeared in films such as Like Father, Like Son (1985), Captain Barbell (1986), and Ninja Kids (1986) and appeared regularly on German Moreno's teen variety show That's Entertainment.
 She completed her primary and secondary education at Operation Brotherhood (OB) Montessori Center, then passed the National College Entrance Examination (NCEE) and continuing on a pre-medical track at Ateneo de Manila University.
 In 1988, Salonga released her second album, Lea, starred in the film Pik Pak Boom, and opened for Stevie Wonder in Manila.
 That same year, Salonga auditioned in Manila for the lead role of Kim in the musical Miss Saigon, singing "On My Own" from Les Misérables, a choice she later credited as the turning point of her international career, and "The Greatest Love of All."
 After final auditions and three days of intensive work sessions in London that December, she was offered the role.